aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/Bedrock/index.en.md

 - ⚡ **High Performance**: Optimized infrastructure with consistent low latency
 - 🛠️ **Additional Features**: Fine-tuning, RAG, agents, and guardrails

-## Why Use Bedrock in This Workshop?
+## Why Use Bedrock for This Workshop?

-While self-hosting models on EKS provides full control and customization, Bedrock offers:
+You've just experienced self-hosted models on our workshop infrastructure.
+Due to our hardware constraints (inf2.xlarge instances), the self-hosted models have limited performance.
+For the best learning experience in the remaining modules, we suggest using Bedrock:

-1. **Superior Performance**: No cold starts, instant responses
+1. **No Hardware Constraints**: Not limited by workshop instance sizes
-2. **Latest Models**: Access to Claude 3.7 Sonnet with 200K context window
+2. **Consistent Performance**: Reliable response times for hands-on exercises
-3. **No Resource Constraints**: Not limited by workshop hardware
+3. **Latest Models**: Access to Claude 3.7 Sonnet with advanced capabilities
-4. **Cost Efficiency**: For intermittent use, pay-per-token is often cheaper
+4. **Focus on Learning**: Spend time on concepts, not waiting for responses

-::alert[**Recommendation**: After trying both vLLM and Bedrock, we recommend using Bedrock (Claude 3.7 Sonnet) for the remainder of the workshop due to its superior performance and capabilities.]{type="success"}
+::alert[**Workshop Suggestion**: For the remaining modules, we recommend using Bedrock (Claude 3.7 Sonnet) to ensure optimal learning experience.
+Both self-hosted and managed approaches have their place in different scenarios.]{type="info"}

 ## Enabling Bedrock Model Access